Suj93s/Intel-Unnati/README.md

 This project aims to improve the quality of images through deblurring (sharpening) of blurred images through a deep learning process driven by Knowledge Distillation (KD).
 A teacher deep U-Net model is initially trained and its knowledge is then distilled in a smaller student model performing effective deblurring for deployment in real-time systems.

-To clone this repositary
+To clone this repository
 ```
 git clone https://github.com/Suj93s/Intel-Unnati
 ```

 ## Tools Used
-- Pytorch : Deep learning framework used to build and train both teacher and student CNN architectures.
+- PyTorch : Deep learning framework used to build and train both teacher and student CNN architectures.
 - Torchvision: Used for common image transformation utilities and handling datasets.
 - NumPy: For efficient numerical computations and tensor manipulation.
 - Pillow (PIL): Image loading, filtering (Gaussian blur), and augmentation.